What is GST?

 This is used to report details of outward supplies of goods and services.
 It must be filed monthly or quarterly, depending on the turnover. - GSTR-3B

-A summary return where taxpayers declare total sales, input credits, and final tax payable.
-It must be filed monthly by all regular taxpayers. - GSTR-9
+A summary return where taxpayers declare total sales, input tax credit, and final tax payable.
+It is filed monthly by most regular taxpayers, while eligible small taxpayers can file it quarterly under the QRMP (Quarterly Return, Monthly Payment) scheme. - GSTR-9

 The annual return that summarizes the entire year’s tax activity.
 Businesses with a turnover above the prescribed limit must file this once a year. - CMP-08